Special police: Oregon

 Historically, Oregon had many more special police officers than the state does presently, beginning in the 19th century.
 While the roles they served have largely been replaced by more conventional law enforcement officers, some special police officers and the authorities for commissioning them remain.
 For instance, under Oregon law, mayors or similar officials who oversee a municipal water supply system are permitted to appoint special police officers which possess police powers for the purposes of maintaining the purity of drinking water.
 The regional government Metro appoints special police for the purposes of enforcing parking laws and codes.
 The city of Portland also commissions special police officers for this purpose.

 Smithsonian Museum Special Police in NY, Virginia, & DC

 The Smithsonian museum utilizes federal employees designated as "special police" under the United States Code (Title 10, Chapter 63, §6306).
 These officers patrol Smithsonian property in New York, Virginia, and the District of Columbia.
 Smithsonian Special Police Officers carry firearms, mace and handcuffs and have arrest authority on federal Smithsonian property.

+Tennessee

+Tennessee code annotated 3-18-118 & T.C.A.
+4-3-1106 defines the laws of the commissioning of special police officers/deputies in the state of Tennessee.
+Tennessee requires all special police officers to hold an active armed security license and possess equivalent military or civilian law enforcement training.
+These officers traditionally work for private companies as company police or in hospitals or private universities and their jurisdiction is limited to the property to which they are employed.
+While on duty these officers have full arrest powers and are able to act in law enforcement capacity.

+The Department of Safety and Homeland Security maintains a unit of special police officers known as Facility Protection Officers who were created by the Tennessee General Assembly in T.C.A.
+4-3-2019.
+These F.PO.s are managed by the Protective Services Division of the Tennessee Highway Patrol's Facility Protection Unit and provide police services to state facilities.
+F.P.O.s are granted the authority to make arrests for public offenses committed against state officials or employees or committed upon, about, or against property owned or leased by the state or on public roads or rights-of-way passing through such owned or leased property.